There are no products listed under this category.

 Facts about Clear Coats

 So you may understand the thickness of clear coat, think of the cellophane wrapper on a pack of cigarettes.
 Remove it and press the two sides together.
 This thickness represents the depth of clear coat that protects your pigment layer.
-The outer surface of the clearcoat is the “hardest" and “densest" and is impregnated with the critical UV protection.
+The outer surface of the clearcoat is the hardest" and densest" and is impregnated with the critical UV protection.
 This surface, assaulted by bugs, bird droppings and acid rain gets worn away revealing the softer underlying clearcoat which provides less resilience and protection.

 The Paint Facts - Typical Industry Paint Thickness Specs.